adafruit/Adafruit-ItsyBitsy-M4-Express-PCB/README.md

-# Adafruit-ItsyBitsy-M4-PCB
+# Adafruit-ItsyBitsy-M4-Express-PCB
-PCB files for the Adafruit ItsyBitsy M4
+PCB files for the Adafruit ItsyBitsy M4 Express

 PCB format is EagleCAD schematic and board layout